jingmchen/MacroCanvas/README.md

 My motivation was: my friend needed to use a macro software, and he complained that the good ones on the market are too expensive.

-Initially I planned to make this a freemium software.
+Initially I planned to make this an open-source software.
 But my FT job income is not progressing well.
 In fact, my salary level is below fresh graduate salaries.
 At this rate with the current inflation, I will never be able to afford housing.

 To create a commercial macro in a market full of free macro software, this software idea needs to deliver something unique, appealing, and useful.